-- Complete construction documents. - Sample of all exterior materials, colors and glass specifications. - All exterior artwork within the Private Area or Building Envelope and not fully screened from other lots, streets and public areas, must be depicted on plans submitted for approval.
+- Complete construction documents. - Sample of all exterior materials, colors and glass specifications.

+- All exterior artwork within the Private Area and not fully screened from other lots, streets and public areas, must be depicted on plans submitted for approval.
 The submittal must include color photographs or drawings including either a scale or dimensions and.
 As applicable, the submittal must include specifics as to materials, moving parts, and noise generation. - Landscape Plan.
-Showing the landscape treatment of all Natural, Transition and Private
+Showing the landscape treatment of all Natural, Transition and Private Areas.

-Areas.
 These plans should be the same scale as the site plan.
 Indicate areas (if any) to be irrigated, names, quantities, locations and sizes of all existing and proposed plants any decorative features such as pools, imported rocks or sculptures.
 Also show any plans for transplanting native materials.
-All disturbed areas in the Transition and Natural Areas must be re-vegetated within thirty days after completion of the home.
+All disturbed areas in the Transition and Natural Areas must be re-vegetated within thirty days after completion of the home. - Lighting Plan: Showing location, types of illumination, fixtures, lamps, reflectors and other devices.
+Supply catalog cut sheets and light source specifications. - Schedule: Indicating approximate dates for starting and completion of construction, utility hook-up, completion of landscaping work, and anticipated occupancy date. - Construction Fencing Plan.